Kong/docs.konghq.com/app/enterprise/1.3-x/db-encryption.md

 ### Encryption/Decryption

 Kong Enterprise uses 256-bit AES encryption in GCM mode.
-Nonces for each encryption route execution are derived from the kernel CSPRNG (`/dev/urandom`).
+Cryptographic nonce values for each encryption routine execution are derived from the kernel CSPRNG (`/dev/urandom`).
 The AES routines used by Kong are provided by the OpenSSL library bundled with the Kong Enterprise package.

 ### Key Generation and Lifecycle